PickYourOwn.org

 Q. Is it safe to can peppers (without pickling them) in a traditional water bath canner?
 If so how long do you do process them?

-A. The answer, quite simply is no - You cannot "can peppers" in an ordinary water bath canner (DON'T confuse this statement with "you may can PICKLED peppers in a water bath canner" (pickling them changes everything).
-If you'd rather can peppers UN-pickled, and you have a pressure canner, see this page on how to can peppers.
+A. The answer, quite simply is no - You cannot "can peppers" in an ordinary water bath canner, without adding vinegar and thus pickling them (DON'T confuse this statement with "you may can PICKLED peppers in a water bath canner" (pickling them changes everything).
+If you'd rather can peppers UN-pickled, and you have a Pressure Canner, see this page on how to can peppers.
 Quoting from the Ohio State University Extension's Fact Sheet:

 Clostridium botulinum is the bacterium commonly found in vegetables and meats.
 It is harmless until it finds itself in a moist, low-acid, oxygen-free environment or a partial vacuum.
 Under these conditions, the bacterium can grow and produce toxins dangerous to people and animals.